Lumis Life

 JT

-Fellow of the Society of Actuaries, CFA Charterholder, and Certified Financial Planner.
-Jeff built Lumis Life to bring actuarial-grade longevity intelligence to financial advisors — bridging the gap between population mortality tables and individual client planning.
+Fellow of the Society of Actuaries and CFA Charterholder.
+Jeff built Lumis Life to bring actuarial-grade longevity intelligence to financial advisors, bridging the gap between population mortality tables and individual client planning.

 See how health-adjusted life expectancy changes retirement planning outcomes.